 Twitter.
 Facebook.
 Tumblr.
 YouTube.
 Pinterest.
 Google+.
 LinkedIn.
 Instagram.
 Foursquare.
-There are a lot of social platforms out there, and you should promote your presence on them on your website, because social media is critical part of marketing your business.
+There are a lot of social platforms out there, and you should promote your presence on them on your website because social media is a critical part of marketing your business.

 Integrating these platforms into your website will help boost your SEO, improve your business’ footprint on the social web and build your following across numerous social platforms.
 Is it worth it to maintain a presence on so many social platforms?
 Yes — as long as you actually maintain your content, you’ll keep your brand top-of-mind and keep users engaged.
 “Social media is not going to leave us anytime soon and its worth the investment in time — it does make a difference,” says Mills